si3792/drf-angular-user-system/README.md

 - User registraton, authentication and basic management (update account information and delete account)
 - Social sign in through Facebook and Google
 - Google sign in implements authorization code grant, which allows for server calls to Google's API.
-- Simple client routing system
+- Configurable routing system for the client

 ### Demo